-I’ve been travelling since I was two years old.
-My family and I would take annual family vacations around Chinese New Year (because a lot of places are closed, and we all have time off).
+I’ve been travelling since I was a very young kid.
 I remember vacationing with my family, and we would always stay in hotels.
 And the hotels are great!
 I love all the facilities and how beautiful the hotels are.
 Most of all, I didn’t have to make my bed!
 And for some reason, I had a huge fascination with the ice machine.
 Ha!

 While I love to stay in hotels (because and fond childhood memories), I don’t have the budget to pay for it.
 Since leaving my corporate life, I’ve been travelling more and for extended periods.
 This means I have to be frugal in terms of how I spend money.
 And since accommodation is a big part of any traveller’s budget, I had to find ways to stretch my budget.

 Learn how to save money on Airbnb by following my 14 tips when you book your next Airbnb stay online.

 You might be wondering, what’s Airbnb?
 Maybe you have heard of it, maybe not.
 But I’ll tell you more.

 Founded in 2008, Airbnb is a company that has millions of accommodation listings worldwide spanning over 191 countries.
 There are options to rent a shared room, private room, entire apartment, a whole villa, an RV, a houseboat, a treehouse, etc.

 The best part about living in Airbnb rental is to live like a local.
 Typically, you live in someone’s home which is part of a residential neighbourhood.
 And you have access to all the facilities of a home like a living room and kitchen.

 Want to read this later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.